This beautiful textile design originally created in the 1930's illustrates a repeat pattern of dancing Chrysanthemums, The birth flower of November.

 50cm x 70cm

-Hahnemühle Bamboo Paper - the world’s first natural white fine art inkjet paper made from 90% sustainable bamboo fibres and 10% Cotton Rag, meaning environmentally friendly paper production and a natural look.
-This environmentally friendly paper provides your prints with a lightly textured and sensual feel.
+Bamboo Paper - 90% sustainable bamboo fibres and 10% Cotton Rag, environmentally friendly paper with a natural look, this gives your prints a lightly textured and sensual feel.